neurodial/TL-HC-OCT-Zscore/README.md

 In case you needed help running this code or had related questions, please contact Dr. Ting-Yi Lin (ting-yi.lin[at]charite.de) or Dr. Friedemann Paul (friedemann.paul[at]charite.de).
 We would be delighted to help you and answer your questions!

 ## License
 Using the data and code provided in this repository without permission is prohibited.
-Please contact Dr. Ting-Yi Lin (ting-yi.lin[at]charite.de) for any inquires about the data and code.
+Please contact Dr. Ting-Yi Lin (ting-yi.lin[at]charite.de) for any inquiries about the data and code.